loeschet/loeschet.github.io/_posts/2022-02-22-what-makes-young-people-spend-money.md

 ![Feature importance](/images/2022-02-22-what-makes-young-people-spend-money/importance_mlp.png)

-Some of the results are the same as we saw from our correlation study: Shopping and knowing the right people, being interested in finances and looking after one's appearance show up again.
+Some of the results are the same as we saw from our correlation study: Shopping and knowing the right people, saving a lot of money and looking after one's appearance show up again.

 Interestingly, the belief in final judgement seems to also be a very predictive feature for this model, too!
 Maybe this is a remnant of the [protestant work ethic](https://en.wikipedia.org/wiki/Protestant_work_ethic)?
 Who knows.